veronica-coulombe/matcha-email/README.md

 -----

-## 🤝 Contributing
+## 💬 Contributing

-Contributions are welcome\!
-If you have ideas for improvements or find any issues, feel free to open an issue or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+This project is intended for personal use only and is not licensed for distribution, modification, or derivative works.

+As such:

+❌ Forks, pull requests, and direct code contributions are not permitted.

+✅ However, if you notice a bug, have a question, or would like to suggest an idea, you're welcome to open an issue for discussion.

+Thank you for respecting the boundaries of this project.

 -----